Roland SH-101: Legacy

-Hardware re-issues and recreations
+Reissues and clones

 In 2018, Roland introduced the Boutique SH-01A, a virtual analog synth, based on its Analog Circuit Behavior (ACB) technology.
 It is available with or without a keyboard.

 In 2019, Behringer started producing a clone of SH-101 called MS-101.
 The layout and sound is very close to the original, with the addition of enhancements such as MIDI and USB.

 In 2019, Superlative Instruments launched a Kickstarter campaign to produce the SB-1 Space Bee, very similar in layout to the SH-101 with a unique keyboard design and all keys and keyboard in dark gray.

 In 2023, Roland introduced the S-1 Aira Compact, based on its Analog Circuit Behavior (ACB) technology.
 It is a small form factor with built in keyboard.

 Software emulations

 In June 2014, Roland announced the release of SH-101 Plug-Out synth for the Aira System 1, using ACB that according to Roland "painstakingly recreates the hardware’s sound down to the behavior of the original circuits."

 In June 2020, Roland released Zenology plugins for Roland synths, which includes an SH-101 emulator.
 Zenology engines are not based on the ACB algorithms but on a less power-hungry technology called ABM (analogue behaviour modelling).
 Roland describe ACB as being 'ultra-precise' whereas ABM offers 'a more holistic and dynamic recreation' of vintage synthesizers; in other words, the company's engineers have attempted to obtain similar results without modelling in as much detail as before.

 Other software emulators include Togu Audio Line TAL-Bassline-101, D16 Group LuSH-101, Togu Audio Line TAL-Bassline (a free limited version of the other Togu app)., and Softube Model 82.